-I have started this recipe only to find out that I am short one of the cheeses.
-It still works, as long as you just add more of another.
-I am very loose with the quantities.
+I have at times started this recipe only to find out that I am short one of the cheeses.
+It still works, as long as you just add more of another, but the consistency will be effected by substitutions.
+But I am very loose with the quantities.
 If it is not thick enough, stir in more grated mozzarella or cream cheese.
 If you still want it thicker, cook it down a bit, or add some more cheese.
 Don’t be afraid to play around with it.

 First, melt the butter in a saucepan on low heat.
 Add the garlic and begin to brown.